THE HISTORY OF CRIANTS, CLAMERISTS AND THE CLAMEUR DE HARO IN THE CHANNEL ISLANDS.

 Legal System and the history of the Clameur

 The Channel Islands have been part of the Duchy of Normandy since 933AD and a possession of the English Crown since 1066.
 Not surprisingly therefore, the local laws have their base in the customary law of Normandy.
 Customary law continued to develop after the Napoleonic era when they were scrapped in France and many laws in the Channel Islands, such as the laws of Property and Inheritance remain continue to reflect their Norman origins.
+As the 19th century came to an end, the islands increasingly looked toward the English legal system for guidance but many of the historic laws remained in force.
+One of these was the Clameur.

 This unique relationship with the English Crown via its Norman French origin has remained unbroken for almost 950 years.
+"Haro!
+Haro!
+Haro! a l'aide mon Prince! on me fait tort!".

 Although some writers suggest that the popular derivation for the action is an abbreviation of a direct appeal to Rollo, first duke of Normandy"Ha!
 Rollo", this is almost certainly wrong as cry for justice was in no sense an institution of Rollo, but was a method of appeal recognized in many countries.